What Happens After Your Case is Open?

-Once you begin receiving assistance you will need to report any changes in your status and work with your DHS specialist when necessary.
+Once you begin receiving assistance you will need to report any changes in your status and work with your MDHHS specialist when necessary.
 It is your responsibility to report changes in your situation that might affect your eligibility or your benefit amount within 10 days of the change.
+Your specialist will tell you if different reporting rules apply to you.
 Check out the Rights & Responsibilities page for more details.

 Most income you receive must be considered in determining if you are eligible for Family Independence Program (FIP) benefits and other types of assistance.
-It is important that you report correct income information to your Department of Human Services (DHS) specialist.
-If your case is opened, your DHS specialist will estimate your future income based on the information you provide.
+It is important that you report correct income information to your MDHHS specialist.
+If your case is opened, your MDHHS specialist will estimate your future income based on the information you provide.

 Receiving Your Cash Assistance Benefits